heigvd-software-engineering/semantic-flow/documentation/semantic-flow-user-manual.md

 ![drag and drop](./img/workspace-link-individual-2.PNG)

-4. Drap and Drop from the source handle to the target handle to link the individual to the target resource.
+4. Drag and drop from the source handle to the target handle to link the individual to the target resource.

 ![drag and drop](./img/workspace-link-individual-3.PNG)